nitya-balaji/customer-segmentation/README.md

 This end-to-end project pipeline in Python includes:

-- **Data cleaning & feature engineering** — preprocessed raw customer data and created new features including total spend, household size, customer tenure, and age
+- **Data cleaning & feature engineering** - preprocessed raw customer data and created new features including total spend, household size, customer tenure, and age
-- **Dimensionality reduction (PCA)** — reduced the feature space to 3 components capturing 53% of total variance.
-The first component reflects purchasing power and the second captures household life stage
+- **Dimensionality reduction (PCA)** - reduced the feature space to 3 components, where the first component reflects purchasing power and the second captures household life stage
-- **Optimal cluster selection** — applied the Elbow Method to identify 4 as the ideal number of clusters
+- **Optimal cluster selection** - applied the Elbow Method to identify 4 as the ideal number of clusters
-- **Agglomerative Clustering** — assigned all customers to one of 4 segments using hierarchical clustering
+- **Agglomerative Clustering** - assigned all customers to one of 4 segments using hierarchical clustering
-- **Visualisation** — projected final cluster assignments into 3D PCA space to confirm clean separation between groups
+- **Visualisation** - projected final cluster assignments into 3D PCA space to confirm clean separation between groups

 ---

 ## Cluster Profiles

-### Cluster 0 — Mid-Income Parents
+### Cluster 0 - Mid-Income Parents

 **Cluster Description:**
 - Income around $62K with an average total spend of $881